rstudio/shinyloadtest/cran-comments.md

 3. In an effort to add more runnable examples, I removed \dontrun from the shinyloadtest_report() examples, but this fails on CRAN test servers because the version of pandoc is not recent enough (< 2.2).
-   This is unfortunate, because shinyloadtest_report() exercises nearly every other function in the package.
-Instead, we added a unit test involving shinyloadtest_report() that runs on Travis CI.
+   So, in order to ensure shinyloadtest_report() is tested, we added a unit test involving shinyloadtest_report() that runs in Travis CI.

 # 2019-12-12 1.0.1